interactive-pioneers/iptools-offcanvas/README.md

 Displays content inside an offcanvas from the `top`, `right`, `bottom` or `left`.

-Includes a polyfill for Object.assign.
+Distribution includes a polyfill for Object.assign.

 ## Related